≪ Go to our review of Full-size Strollers

-The Baby Trend earned a 5 of 10 for ease of use.
-The high score for this metric is 8 shared by the UPPAbaby Vista and the UPPAbaby Cruz.
+The Baby Trend earned a 5 of 10 for ease of use, high scores for this metric of 8 is shared by the UPPAbaby Vista and the UPPAbaby Cruz.

 The Baby Trend has an extra-large storage bin compared to the completion.
 Unfortunately, it has a maximum allowable capacity of 5 pounds, making the size somewhat useless.
 This bin can be accessed from the back and sides, with smaller openings on the sides.
 We managed to fit our extra-large diaper bag through the back opening, but with a 5-pound weight limit, it will need to be almost empty to meet the limitations of the bin.

 The sun shade for the Expedition is small compared to the competition and has no listed SPF rating, but it has ventilation and a peek-a-boo window.
 The window is made of mesh and is small, but so is the shade.
 The shade won't cover the knees of older toddlers, and there is little side protection from the elements.
 The entire canopy can rotate forward if needed for additional sun protection.

 The parent tray on this stroller has two cup holders and a closed storage compartment that can hold most smartphones, even larger ones.
 The cup holders are closed compartments and can hold convenience items like keys.
 They are relatively deep, and the closed chamber is larger than some of the competition.
 The cup holders were compatible with the baby and water bottles, as well as sippy cups we tested.
 You can also find two zippered pockets conveniently located on the back of the canopy.
 The maximum allowed weight in the parent tray and pockets is 6 pounds, oddly more than the under seat bin.
 This makes 11 pounds overall for the stroller.